North American Numbering Plan: Alphabetic mnemonic system

 Despite the abandonment of telephone exchange names in telephone numbering plans, many telephone dials and keypads maintain a tradition of alphabetic dialing.
 Pushbuttons from digit 2 to 9 also displays letters, which is standardized in ISO 9995-8 and, in Europe, E.161.
 The alphabet is apportioned to the buttons as shown in the table.

 The Glenn Miller tune PEnnsylvania 6-5000 refers to telephone number PE6-5000, a number in service at the Hotel Pennsylvania (212 736-5000) in New York City until the hotel's closing in 2020.
 Similarly, the movie BUtterfield 8 is set in the East Side of Manhattan between roughly 64th and 86th Streets, where the telephone prefixes include 288.

-The letter system was phased out, beginning by 1960, although it persisted a decade or more later in some places.
+The letter system was phased out beginning in 1960, although it persisted a decade or more later in some places.
 It was included in Bell of Pennsylvania directories until 1983.
 Alphabetic phonewords remain as a commercial mnemonic gimmick, particularly for toll-free numbers.
 For example, dialing 1-800-FLOWERS connects to a flower distributor.

 In addition to uses in advertising, alphabetic dialing has occasionally influenced the selection of area codes.
 For example, when area code 423 (East Tennessee) was split in 1999, the region surrounding Knoxville was assigned area code 865, chosen to represent VOL, for The Volunteer State, the nickname of Tennessee, as well as athletic teams at the University of Tennessee.
 Similarly, several Caribbean area codes were chosen as an alphabetic version of a country or city name.